 Hands-on Homeschool: Living History Days

 Today my family attended Living History Days hosted by Vision Heirs in Colorado.
 They are offered twice a year in our state, and I know that similar opportunities take place all over the country.
-If you have the chance to […]
+If you have the chance to attend one, I highly recommend it!
+I can’t think of […]

 Ask a NextGen Homeschooler: What Textbooks or Curriculum Do You Use?